 Assuming he won't voluntarily leave when you request him to, you can pursue an unlawful detainer action against him, which is an expedited process which leads to a court order for him to get out.
 If he doesn't comply with that, law enforcement will assist you in removing him and his...Read more »

 Would put it on our personal insurance because he didn't have workman's comp for his employers.
 Very small company, we question if workman's comp is required.
 This was Friday 10/27/17, my husband was "let go" yesterday, 10/31/17!!
 Please help?

 I'm not licensed in Nevada, and am not sure where this occurred, but in Utah the employer would have to have had workers compensation insurance (and I'm 99% certain that would be the case in Nevada -- I think it's the case in all states.
 Your husband should see a good personal injury...Read more »

 I have been offered a flight/hotel by the prosecuting law firm for a deposition as requested by the defending law firm.
 (I'm participating in a delivery driver class action) Is this is standard practice?
 I'm weirded out a guy called and want to fly me out in a week.

 An employer can require you to work as many hours as they wish, provided they compensate you in accordance with overtime laws.
 They cannot "force" you to do it, in that you can decline, and quit or get fired.
-If your employer is making you work more than you want, I'd suggest that you try to find a...Read more »
+If your employer is making you work more than you want, I'd suggest that...Read more »

 We lived in this apartment for 1 year.
 Upon move out, they are claiming we owe an $85 cleaning fee, a $35 carpet cleaning fee, and an $85 partial painting fee (we did not pay a deposit upon move in).
 I cleaned for 8 hours before move out and scrubbed the apartment clean!
 The only damage to the...
 Read more »